CodexThe Bond

 Defection Cascades are chronic Decay.
 Cooperation erodes gradually as defection spreads and normalizes.
 The countermeasure is making cooperation visible, celebrating commitment, addressing defection early before it becomes the new norm.

 These failure modes are mapped in detail in the Toolkit, along with diagnostic indicators and specific protocols for each.
-The Bond establishes the commitment to watch for them and the understanding of why they matter.
+The Bond establishes the commitment to watch for them and the understanding of why they are the specific threats to guard against.

-The Bond is not abstract commitment.
-It is practiced in daily interaction.
-These are the behaviors through which the Meridian Compact becomes real between people.
+The Bond is practiced in daily interaction.
+These are the behaviors through which cooperation becomes real between people.
 The Foundation introduces some of these as individual disciplines.
 Here they take on a second life as relational ones: ways of being with others that build trust and resist the failure modes.

 Good Faith as Default